MakeSchool-Tutorials/Personal-Finance/P02-Input-Box/content.md

 = [cell]-5
 ```

-In column C of the Input Box, use formulas to turn the "total per year" numbers you just wrote in column B into monthly amounts.
-Note the following:
-* Income streams will be 1/12 of the yearly total
-* The rates (ISA, Income Savings Rate, Tax Rate) will remain constant.
-The same percentage will be multiplied to your per month income total
-* The Annual Return on Savings will not have a monthly return, just to simplify the model

 See this [extensive list](https://support.google.com/docs/table/25273) of formulas and this list of [top ten most commonly used functions](https://interestingengineering.com/top-10-most-useful-excel-formulas) and [ten commonly used advanced functions](https://corporatefinanceinstitute.com/resources/excel/study/advanced-excel-formulas-must-know/).

 # Annual Inputs => Monthly Inputs